clio19/iconsultor/README.md

 ### Assets ###
-Your application is set to precompile the assets every time you push to OpenShift.
-Any assets you commit to your repo will be preserved alongside those which are generated during the build.
+Your application is set to precompile the assets every time you push

 By adding `disable_asset_compilation` marker, you will disable asset compilation upon application deployment.